scalar-labs/helm-charts/docs/getting-started-logging.md

 # Getting Started with Helm Charts (Logging using Loki Stack)

-This document explains how to get started with Scalar products logging on Kubernetes using Loki Stack (loki + promtail).
+This document explains how to get started with log aggregation for Scalar products on Kubernetes using Grafana Loki (with Promtail).

 We assume that you already read the [getting-started](./getting-started-monitoring.md) for monitoring Scalar products and installed kube-prometheus-stack.